GeorgeHernandez/GeorgeHernandez/Opinions.md

 - Period (`.`) > Comma (`,`).
 For use as a decimal character, the period is simpler.
 It's right there on the numeric keypad.
 - Wheelbarrow with centrally-mounted wheel > end-mounted wheel
 - Mobile devices with larger bottom bezels.
 These devices are often put in stands with slots.
+- Page numbers should generally be in the upper right.
+Rationale: If you put a stapled set of papers in a Portrait Folder, then the upper right corner is the only accessible corner.

 ### 1.2.3.
 Good